karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 The AWS OTEL Collector is built on top of the "official" OpenTelemetry Collector but they have added AWS-specific exporters to send data to AWS services including AWS X-Ray, Amazon CloudWatch or Amazon Managed Service for Prometheus.

 In this post series we are not going to use the "official" OpenTelemetry Collector, instead of that we will be using the AWS OpenTelemetry Collector.
-I could use the "oficial" OpenTelemetry Collector with the AWS exporters and it would work, but using the AWS one is simpler and faster to setup, so I decided to ran with it for this demo.
+I could use the "oficial" OpenTelemetry Collector with the AWS exporters and it would work, but using the AWS one is simpler and faster to setup, so I decided to ran with it.

 # Configuring the AWS OpenTelemetry Collector